 Fig. 3.
-Surgery simulation with visual and force feedback. (cf. S. Cotin, G. Picinbono, C. Forest et al. [12, 31, 18])
+Surgery simulation with visual and force feedback (cf. S. Cotin, G. Picinbono, C. Forest et al. [12, 32, 18]).

-[3].
-One can note that the Epidaure team also contributed with a few other teams to the establishment of Medical Image Analysis and Simulation as a well identified discipline in the field of computer science with its own scientific community, its scientific peer-reviewed journals and conferences; in particular we contributed to the founding of the Medical Image Analysis journal (MedIA) and the MICCAI conference (Medical Image Computing and Computer Assisted Intervention), again with the encouragements of Gilles Kahn who attended the precursor conference CVRMed'95 (Computer Vision, Virtual Reality and Robotics in Medicine) organized by INRIA in Nice in April 1995, and the MICCAI'04 conference organized by INRIA in Saint-Malo in September 2004.
+Some of the major contributions of the Epidaure project were published in an invited article in the IEEE Transactions on Medical Imaging in November 2003 [3].
+The Epidaure team has contributed, in association with a number of other teams, to the establishment of Medical Image Analysis and Simulation as a well distinct discipline in the field of computer science, with its own scientific community, its scientific peer-reviewed journals and conferences.
+In particular we contributed to the founding of the Medical Image Analysis journal (MedIA) and the MICCAI conference (Medical Image Computing and Computer Assisted Intervention), again with the encouragement of Gilles Kahn who attended the precursor conference CVRMed'95 (Computer Vision, Virtual Reality and Robotics in Medicine) organized by INRIA in Nice in April 1995, and the MICCAI'04 conference organized by INRIA in Saint-Malo in September 2004.